 Believe me, it’s true.

-- Be honest about your experiences, be positive about yourself and your STD, let them ask questions, share the facts and figures, and point out some good resources.
+- Be positive or relatively neutral about yourself and your STI, let them ask questions, share the facts and figures, and point out some good resources.

-- Let the person have some alone time to do their own research and to decide how they would like to proceed.
+- Let the person have some time to do their own research and to decide how they would like to proceed.

 - Don’t take their decision personally.